Deciding When to Have a Baby

 Get healthy.
 "The No. 1 thing I tell women is health, health, health.
 I would love her to time the pregnancy for when she is healthiest," says Jeanne Conry, MD, PhD, president of the American Congress of Obstetricians and Gynecologists.
 "For a woman who is overweight or obese, the No. 1 factor for predicting a healthy baby is how healthy she is."

 Before you get pregnant you should shoot for a body mass index (BMI) of less than 30.
-Being overweight can raise your chances of a condition called preeclampsia, which can cause other health problems such as high blood pressure or gestational diabetes.
+Being overweight can raise your chances of a condition called preeclampsia, or can cause other health problems such as high blood pressure or gestational diabetes.
 Now's the time to make sure you exercise, eat healthy, and lose any extra pounds.
 If you smoke, drink, or use illegal drugs, stop.

 Vaccinations and tests.
 Make sure you're up to date on vaccinations like measles, chickenpox, tetanus, diphtheria, pertussis, and the flu.
 If you're unsure whether you've had the vaccines, your doctor can do a simple blood test to check.
 In any case, it won't hurt to get them again.
 Your doctor may also want to do screening tests for genetic conditions like cystic fibrosis.
+This would be a good time to talk to you doctor to see if any prepregnancy screening tests are right for you.